raspberrypilearning/freecad-chess-set/en/step_2.md

 --- /task ---

 --- task ---
 The default size of cube is 10mm x 10mm x 10mm, which is fine for the pawns.
-Same your file as `pawn.FCStd`.
+Save your file as `pawn.FCStd`.
 --- /task ---

 --- task ---